Spine Surgeons treating Lumbar Osteoarthritis

 • Non-Steroidal Anti-Inflammatory Drugs (NSAIDs): NSAIDs, such as ibuprofen or naproxen, are commonly prescribed to reduce inflammation and alleviate pain.
 These medications target the inflammatory process that often accompanies osteophyte formation, especially when there is nerve irritation.

-• Muscle Relaxants: If lumbar osteophytes cause muscle spasms or tension in the surrounding musculature, muscle relaxants such as cyclobenzaprine may be prescribed to alleviate discomfort.
+• Muscle Relaxants: If lumbar osteophytes cause muscle spasms or tension in the surrounding musculature, doctors may prescribe muscle relaxants to alleviate discomfort.

 • Corticosteroids: Oral corticosteroids or steroid injections are often used to reduce severe inflammation and provide temporary relief from pain.
 Epidural steroid injections directly into the affected area can reduce swelling and irritation around the nerves.